What Is Medical Necessity? Facility Overview and Best Practices

 Written by Alexa Davidson, MSN, RN Content Writer, IntelyCare

 The term medical necessity is used to describe healthcare services that are required to treat a particular illness, disease, or injury.
-These medically necessary treatments must be cost effective and should fall within standard treatment protocols for a given condition.
+These essential treatments must be cost effective and aligned with the standard treatment protocols for any given condition.
+Health insurance companies hold organizations accountable for the type (and quality) of proposed care by limiting financial reimbursement to services determined to be medically necessary.

 What Is Medical Necessity in Healthcare?